mickeymst/mickeymst.github.io/_pages/publications.md

 [\[Paper\]](https://www.aclweb.org/anthology/W18-5809)

-## Domestic Conference

-- Kent Kawai, __Michiharu Yamashita__, and Yutaka Matsuo
-**Face Recognition System Based on Convolutional Neural Network Robust to Occlusion and Low Quality Images**
-Proceedings of the 31st Annual Conference of the Japanese Society for Artificial Intelligence.
-JSAI, 2017.

-- __Michiharu Yamashita__, Nobuo Sato, and Kazuo Yano
-**Study on Improvement of Happiness by Controlling Room Temperature from Wearable Sensors**
-Proceedings of the 2017 IEICE General Conference.
-IEICE, 2017.

-- __Michiharu Yamashita__, Nobuo Sato, and Kazuo Yano
-**Enhancing Collective Happiness by Controlling Room Temperature Using Big Data from Wearable Sensors**
-IEICE Technical Report on Life Intelligence and Office Information Systems, vol 115, no 486, 2016.

 ## Thesis
 - __Michiharu Yamashita__, Yoshihiro Miyake, and Kazuo Yano
 **Does Temperature Change Happiness?: An Empirical Analysis Using Wearable Sensors in Offices**
 Master's Thesis